f-ui

 onSubmit={async () => {

-const errors = await fakeSignup();
+const issues = await fakeSignup();

 setAttempts((n) => n + 1);